ProAgileAB/agile-team-development/guides/Balancing-Team-and-Individual-Work.md

 *   Post-Its and some other small notes/papers.

 ## Preparations
-*   Make sure a basic level of psychological safety exist in team before doing this.
+*   Make sure a basic level of psychological safety exists in team before doing this.
 *   Tape a big cross on the floor.
 *   Put small notes/Post-Its at the ends of the tape: team/individual, +(positive)/-(negative)
 *   Prepare your agenda so that the spirit in the room is good when we start.
 You may want to do an energizer?
 This fits nicely as a follow-up to "Journey Lines" or "Me Map".